scala/scala.epfl.ch/records/2022-Q4-activity-report.md

 It is not possible to effectively engage the potential partners if we don't have a clear and concise presentation of who we are, what we do and how the partnership with us is a win-win situation for everyone involved.
 In Q4, we developed a 5-pager PDF that achieves exactly that purpose.
 Aimed at developers, development team leaders and top-level managers alike, we expect it to give all those target audiences a clear understanding of Scala Center's mission without taking much of their time.

-At the time of writing this document, the PDF is still in production, but we hope to have it early January 2023.
+At the time of writing this document, the PDF is still being worked on, but we hope to have it early January 2023.

 ## Maintenance Work